OddajZUPAN d.o.o, dne 2016-09-23 ob 07:39:58

-Zupan Sprayers wish You a nice and successful day.
+Zupan Sprayers team wish You nice and successful weekend.